Rubberazer/JETGPIO/README.md

  INSTALLATION:

-    CLone the content into any folder in your JETSON
+    Clone the content into any folder in your JETSON

     Change access rights to the make.sh: chmod +x make.sh